harroopsra/wiki-fetch-tree/README.md

 # wiki-fetch-tree

-Started out as a project to mess around quickly with BeautifulSoup Ended up learning the MediaWiki Web service API and abandoning BeautifulSoup
+\
 This project finds the top n links for a given Wikipedia page 'Title' and recursively builds a general tree of adjustable depth d by finding the next n links for each link found.
-It then prints out the tree.
+It then prints out the tree.\
+\
+\
+Depth is currently set to 3, n_links are set to 2 (because it prints out a nicer tree\
+Currently this project ignores certain wikis if they start with a digit or start with a "/"\
+A little slow because the
+\
+\
+\
+### Examples
 So what the tree looks like for a title like ['Cool'](https://en.wikipedia.org/wiki/Cool) is:\
 -Cool \
 --{Cool: Bvndit} {Cool: CLIPS} \